PackeTsar/freeztp/README.md

 - **Step 2.2:** FreeZTP will check its "imagefile" (`ztp set imagefile someIOSfile.bin`) setting and dynamically generate a "freeztp_ios_upgrade" file containing the name of that .bin or .tar file.
 This "freeztp_ios_upgrade" file is then sent to the switch to be downloaded.
 - **Step 2.3:** The switch reads the file and determines what .bin or .tar file it should download as its upgrade image.
 Once determined, the switch sends a TFTP download request to ZTP for that .bin or .tar filename .
 - **Step 2.4:** If the .bin or .tar file does not exist, the switch abandons the upgrade attempt and proceeds to **Step 3**.
 If the .bin or .tar file does exist, then the ZTP server allows the switch to download it with TFTP.
 - **Step 2.5:** Once fully downloaded, the switch will install the image and upgrade itself.
 Depending on the switch model, it may or may not automatically reboot itself.
-After the upgrade, the switch will continue through the ZTP process.
+After the upgrade, the switch will start the ZTP process over, but will likely bypass the IOS upgrade step due to the image-supression function in **Step 2.1.1:**.

 ####  3. STEP 3 - INITIAL-CONFIG: An initial config is generated, sent, and loaded for switch (target) discovery
 - **Step 3.1:** The switch will send a TFTP request for a file named "**network-confg**" to the IP address specified in the DHCP option 150 (which should be the ZTP server).